-F-406: Notification to Boards of Providers Placed on Corrective or Adverse Action by CCR
+F-406: Notification to Boards of Providers Placed on Probation Corrective or Adverse Action by CCR

 Boards must be aware of the following:

-CCR will notify TWC on a weekly basis of providers placed on corrective or adverse action during the previous week.
+CCR will notify TWC on a weekly basis of providers placed on probation corrective or adverse action during the previous week.

 TWC will send Boards a list of providers placed on corrective or adverse action with CCR.